 The Servers tab displays the server(s) associated with the service connection.
 A server entry is a collection of the base URL, header, security, and network configuration attributes that you need to connect to the REST service.
 You can add, edit, or remove servers to the service connection.
 You may have one or more servers if the REST service you access is hosted on different instances.
-For example, a development instance may be used for development as it will not contain customer data while a production instance contains live customer data.
+For example, a production instance is likely to contain live customer data, while an in-house development instance would probably not contain this type of data.

 You use the Add Server button to add new servers where you specify details such as: